steven-van/kata-mars-rover-faye/README.md

     * Find a domain expert
     * Write test scenarios together

-* Implementing the test scenarios one by one following the TDD method
+* Implement the test scenarios one by one following the TDD method

 * Compare your architecture with what you designed